jaspector

 A zoning permit is required for new structures, additions, and structural changes within Hamilton County's zoning jurisdiction.
 Note: Hamilton County zoning permits are land-use compliance documents only — they verify that a proposed structure or use conforms to zoning regulations (district, setbacks, use classification) but do NOT constitute structural building code plan review or enforcement.
 There is no county-level building inspection for structural work in unincorporated areas.

-Typical processing time is Simple zoning permits for agricultural or residential structures are typically reviewed quickly if no public hearing is required.
+Building permit processing times in unincorporated Hamilton County, NE typically run Simple zoning permits for agricultural or residential structures are typically reviewed quickly if no public hearing is required.
 Conditional uses or rezonings follow the Planning Commission cycle (monthly).
 Contact the Zoning Administrator for current turnaround times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Hamilton County, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20+ acres producing $1,000+/year in farm products (per Neb.
 Rev. Stat. § 23-114.03).
 An Agricultural Building Exemption Form is available through the county zoning office.
 Note: The exemption applies to the zoning permit requirement, but state electrical (NSED) and floodplain requirements still apply..
 Note: The agricultural exemption does not apply to: electrical permits (NSED still required), floodplain development permits (required in Special Flood Hazard Areas), and on-site wastewater registration (DWEE requirement is statewide).
 Confirm applicability of exemptions with the Zoning Administrator before proceeding.
+When in doubt, confirm with the local building department before starting work.